 The birthplace of Bob Dylan, Prince, Mason Jennings and more, Minnesota has no shortage of great music.
 Learn more about today's most popular homegrown music acts, and find upcoming shows in our live music calendar.

 6. Sip the local flavors

-The craft beer scene continues to flourish here, and fall is the perfect time to sample the flavors.
+The craft beer scene continues to flourish in Minnesota, and fall is the perfect time to sample the flavors.
 Many breweries create special Oktoberfest, pumpkin and other seasonal varieties, available in taprooms and growlers to go.
 Visit the Land of 10,000 Drinks map to plan your fall "brewcation."

 7. Cheer for the home team